 In late 2003, I returned from the District Office to serve as Provost for a developing comprehensive branch campus.
 In this role I had responsibility for representation of the college in relationships with the neighbors including a University, an airport, other property owners of portions of a former military base, as well as the Federal Government.
 In addition, I coordinated the day-to-day operations, campus strategic planning, and construction of several new instructional and infrastructure facilities.

-Meanwhile, BJ has been involved with Search & Rescue for the past 10 years and does multi-day hikes whenever she gets the chance.
+Meanwhile, BJ was involved with Search & Rescue for over 12 years and for many years did multi-day hikes whenever she had the opportunity.

 We have two adult children.
 Our eldest is a pilot for Alaska Airlines.
 He and his wife are parents of the world's most wonderful boy!
 Our second is married and works as a project manager for a plastics manufacturing company.